 Many of those I counsel are in high-income, high-stress, and high-liability professions.
-Wethger you are a busienss owner, entrepreneur, physician, your planning must address the all the complexities your profession, financial numbers and family demand.
+Whether you are a business owner, entrepreneur, physician, your planning must address the all the complexities your profession, financial numbers and family demand.

-This self-exam for may make you reconsider how “ready” you, your business, and your family really are for common future problems and events.
+This self-exam may make you reconsider how “ready” you, your business, and your family really are for some common future problems and events.

 The following are the most predictable and widely applicable risks and planning issues.
-Use this as a starting point but enlist experienced help to account for the unique nature of your fact pattern.
+Use this as a starting point but always enlist experienced help to account for your unique fact pattern.
 Every one of the issues resolved will make your future more predictable and prosperous.